-Emergency purchases approved by the Director of Purchasing or Superintendent's designee may be made without a purchase order; however, these purchases shall be documented in accordance with procedures established by the Purchasing Department and approved by the Superintendent.
-If these purchases fall within the amounts that require Board approval, they shall be presented to the Board at the next regular meeting.
+Emergency purchases must be approved by the Superintendent (or designee) and may be made without a purchase order.
+Such purchases shall be limited to goods, services, or construction necessary to meet the emergency and must be documented in accordance with procedures approved by the Superintendent.
+Emergency purchases should be at the lowest costs possible and efforts to get lowest costs should be included in documentation.
+Purchases requiring Board approval shall be presented to the Board at the next regular meeting.